 Brains Plus Brawn, by Daniel E Lieberman

-In another study, just half an hour of stretch a day preserved range of motion and muscle length in a muscle that was immobilized in a shortened position for the rest of the day.
-These studies suggest that sitting in a chair almost all day every day would not cause loss of tissue length, provided you get up to go the refrigerator every once in a while.
+In another study, just half an hour of stretch a day preserved range of motion in a muscle that was immobilized in a shortened position for the rest of the day.35 These studies suggest that sitting in a chair almost all day every day would not cause loss of tissue length, provided you get up to go the refrigerator every once in a while.

-No — certainly not in the sense that you need to stretch a great deal to keep your muscles from shrivelling up.
-Any movement is sufficient to prevent that (see previous section).
+No — you do not need a stretching habit, per se, to keep your muscles from shrivelling up.
+Nearly any movement is sufficient to prevent that (see previous section).
 Although it’s better than nothing, getting out of the chair to stretch specifically is simply the wrong tool for the job.
 A little static elongation of muscle tissue just does not constitute adequate stimulation to be an antidote for all the effects of four hours of sitting per day, let alone eight or twelve.

-That’s the perfect thing, but you need to do more of it.
+That’s the perfect thing, the right impulse — you just need to do a bit more of it.
+Repeat!
 Doing it once pulls your chest and upper back muscles away from the brink.
-Do it ten times in a row a few times a day is mobilizing, and effective preventative health care.
+Do it ten times in a row a few times a day is mobilizing.
+Basically: light exercise, emphasizing the range of motion of the joints that need it the most after sitting in a chair.

 The importance of extremely comfy and ergonomically dazzling chairs is generally exaggerated.
 There is simply no such thing as a perfect chair: your body isn’t comfortable with any position for hours at a time.
-The problem isn’t the position that your body is in, but the lack of motion and variety of stimulation.
+The problem isn’t the position that your body is in, but the lack of motion and variety of stimulation, and no chair can really solve that.

 Therefore, the best chair is two or three quite different chairs used in rotation, including or used in conjunction with an destabilizing cushion, such as a Disc-O-Sit or Sissel Sit, or a fitness ball.